 Those who have recovered and are successfully managing a mental health problem or mental illness play an important role in combating stigma.
 Their stories of hope and recovery are influential to changing how people think about suicide prevention, and how they react and treat those struggling with their mental health.
-If you are a family member or caregiver of someone that has been lost to suicide, you too can play an important role as a speaker in destigmatizing suicide.
+Family members, friends and caregivers who support someone who is thinking about suicide and/or who have lost someone to suicide also play an important role as a speaker in destigmatizing suicide.

 Kanaar’s mission is to guide youth and underrepresented groups with the socio-emotional awareness to begin using their voice as a tool to create change.
 He is an experienced storyteller and has helped many people learn how to Let Your Soul Talk.
 He is working with people with lived experience to develop ways we can support those who have contemplated and those who have lost to suicide tell their stories to bring change.

-Take a leadership position within the program and your community
+Take a leadership position in building awareness and reducing stigma in your community

 Share your story to guide changes in awareness, support and programming

-Would you like to help us develop this program?
+Join our network of people who are sharing their story to make changes in their communities.
 Tell us little bit about yourself and what you hope people will understand or do differently after they hear your story.